 Each municipality in the Region has a unique combination of attributes, values, and constraints.
-Therefore, while it is imperative that each municipality provide additional housing opportunities and work to redress negative impacts of past housing policies disproportionately felt by communities of color, the type and amount of housing will vary greatly among them.
+Therefore, while it is imperative that each municipality provide additional housing opportunities, the type and amount of housing will vary greatly among them.
+In terms of sustainability, this makes sense.
 Type and amount of housing should vary based on projected population growth, access to jobs, available infrastructure, access to transit, and location of important natural resources and constraints.
-Where people live, where they work, and where they recreate are rarely confined to a single municipality, and each municipality in a Region has something to offer to the overall housing picture.
+As stated at the outset, where people live, where they work, and where they recreate are rarely confined to a single municipality, and each municipality in a Region has something to offer to the overall housing picture.
 To implement this plan and shape sustainable growth and housing opportunities into the future, ongoing coordination and cooperation among the various municipalities is essential.